timglabisch/timglabisch.github.io/_posts/2014-04-09-from-repository-to-domainmanager.md

 to provide access to the database. there is nothing wrong with a table gateway, for exampe a repository could use an table gateway for low level access to the database.

+just make sure you just use the table gateway in your infrastructure layer.

 ## respository pattern
 thanks to tools like doctrine the php community stared to use the repository pattern.